Safeguarding at Basingstoke Rugby Club

 • a child-centred approach: for services to be effective they should be based on a clear understanding of the needs and views of children.”

-Basingstoke Rugby Football Club acknowledges its responsibility to safeguard the welfare of all children and vulnerable adults involved in rugby at our club.
+Basingstoke Rugby Football Club acknowledges its responsibility to safeguard the welfare of all children involved in our club from harm.

-Basingstoke RFC confirms that it adheres to all the RFU’s Safeguarding Policies and procedures, recommended practices and guidelines and furthermore endorses and adopts the statements contained in those documents.
-These can be viewed at:
+Basingstoke RFC confirms that it adheres to the Rugby Football Union’s Safeguarding Policy and the procedures, practices and guidelines and endorse and adopt the Policy Statement contained in that document and any successor policy.
+Information about RFU Safeguaring can be found here:

 A copy of the RFU Safeguarding Policy Booklet can be found here - Download